 My research spans classical fluid dynamics theory and experimental microfluidics involving multi-physics heat and mass transfer, with an emphasis on numerical simulations.
-The applications of my research range from modeling and predicting biophysical flow conditions such as those that could possibly lead to aneurysms and designing novel devices for measuring the electrokinetic potentials of particles and surfaces to engineering new systems for efficient evaporative cooling and/or water purification.
+The applications of my research range from the measurement and manipulation of particles and biomaterials for applications such as separations, detection, sorting, and filtration, to classical fluid dynamics theory for flow in bends and branching junctions.
+Some other projects that I have studied include modeling and predicting biophysical flow conditions, designing novel devices for measuring the electrokinetic potentials of particles and surfaces, and engineering new systems for efficient evaporative cooling and/or water purification.

 Vortex dynamics in branching and bending flows

 I use experiments and numerical simulations to study the nonlinear vortex breakdown phenomenon.
 We recently discovered recirculation zones in simple branching junctions that have all the classical signatures of vortex breakdown.
 I use simulations to study how these features originate and evolve as flow properties change.

 I also use experiments to study how these vortex breakdown recirculation zones interact with bubbles and particles in multi-phase flows.
 I especially study the effects of geometry on the dynamical flow features and how flow conditions can be used to maximize or eliminate particle/bubble capture in these zones (Video

 ).
 I am also interested in the practical applications of this new capture mechanisms and recently demonstrated a shear-induced rapid technique for producing large lipid vesicles using this vortex trapping.